StonkDragon/Rex/README.md

 The Default Memory Size is 16777216 (`0x1000000`) Bytes.

 ## System Calls
-!!!Important System Calls that interact with the File System are not implemented yet.
+    System Calls that interact with the File System are not implemented yet!

 | ID | C-Macro (Defined in `rexcall.h`) | Description |
 |------|-------|-------------|